sbh10/Small-Games/README.md

 ❌⭕ Tic Tac Toe — Classic morpion game against the computer

+🗣️ Funny Quote to Any Question — Get a witty or funny response every time!

 🎯 Features
 Clean & minimal interface — no distractions! ✨